JWalshe86/McPlantsNavan/README.md

 [Lighthouse Landing Page after admendments](/static/pdfs/lhtest2.pdg) [Lighthouse All Plants Page](/static/pdfs/allplantslighthousetest.pdf)

 All green except best practices.
+A core issue seems to be using stripe and 3rd party cookies.
 Some issues were in 3rd party code.
 Despite putting a cache control element into the head, lighthouse kept responding with an error.
 I tried looking for fixes no stackoverflow but was unable to fix this.
 Additionally, a content type-x issue kept arrising.
 After researching this it said it may involve changing other code than just in my base.html.
 I've recorded both as bugs.

 ## MODULES IMPORTED 👽